ScreenPyHQ/screenpy_selenium/docs/cookbook.rst

 .. _cookbook:

 =========================
-ScreenPy+Selenium Recipes
+ScreenPy Selenium Recipes
 =========================

 This collection contains
-examples of common ScreenPy+Selenium use-cases.
+examples of common ScreenPy Selenium use-cases.
-For other recipes of interest, see ScreenPy's :external+screenpy:ref:`cookbook`.
+For other recipes of interest, see ScreenPy's :external+screenpy:ref:`screenpy recipes`.

 .. _actor_setup: